comtravo/comtravo.github.io/_posts/2018-11-08-pydata_mapping_special.md

 author: matti_lyra
 ---

 We kicked off November with a PyData Berlin meetup.
-Pizza, drinks and festive Spekulatius along with three great speakers of course we had a great turn around and filled up all the space we could muster.
-Thank you to all guests and of course to the speakers.
+Pizza, drinks and festive Spekulatius, along with three great speakers of course, guaranteed a great turn out and we filled up all the seats we had available.
+Thank you to all the guests and of course to the speakers.
 Below you'll find a few pictures from the event and the details of the talks.

 # Geocoding at Comtravo